 Conclusion

-The key is choosing tools that generate accurate timestamps automatically, sync properly with video playback, and export in flexible formats.
-Modern AI transcription has made this accessible and affordable for everyone—no more manual timestamp insertion or clunky workflows.
+Pick tools that generate accurate timestamps automatically, sync to playback, and export flexibly.
+Modern AI made this accessible and cheap, no more manual timestamp insertion or clunky workflows.

 Sources: